Glass terminology glossary

 Flat or bent glass that has been heat-treated to have a surface compression between 3,500 and 7,500 psi (24 to 52 MPa) and meet the requirements of ASTM C 1048, kind HS.
 Heat-strengthened glass is not a safety glazing material and will not meet the requirements of ANSI Z97.1 or CPSC 16 CFR 1201.
 View Heat Treated Glass Products

 Two or more lites of glass spaced apart by a desiccant filled spacer bar and then hermetically sealed to form a dual-glazed unit with an air space between each lite.
 (Commonly called IG units.)
 View Insulated Glass Products

 The measure of the thermal conductivity values of glazing materials.
 K-value is expressed as W/m2.K.
 The lower the K-value, the higher the performance of the product.

 Two or more lites of glass permanently bonded together with one or more interlayers.
 View Laminated Glass Products

-The ratio of visible light transmittance to solar hear gain coefficient.
-A high LSG represents a relative efficiency of a glazing materials and its ability to transmit daylight white blocking heat gain.
+The ratio of visible light transmittance to solar heat gain coefficient.
+A high LSG represents a relative efficiency of a glazing materials and its ability to transmit daylight while blocking heat gain.